anjulismith13/instagram-unfollow/README.md

 The .har file could then be treated like a .json file and parsed to pull out the account names.
 I've included the parsing file I wrote in Python [here](https://github.com/anjulismith13/instagram-unfollow/blob/master/har-parser.py).
 The copy/pasted follower list was much easier to parse than the network requests.
 Those two lists could then be compared for overlap, with the accounts a user follows that haven't liked any of the user's posts being added to an unfollow.txt file.

 I also included functionality for a "whitelist" of accounts that a user wants to keep following, regardless of their engagement with your posts.
-The accounts bound for the
+Each account bound for the unfollow list is compared against the whitelist before being added.

-I have included the script I used to parse

 ### Analysis